Last Updated: September 27, 2022

 A homeowners association, often abbreviated as an HOA, is commonly put in place through the CC&Rs (covenants, also called master deed) governing a condominium association or other subdivision association where some property is owned in common.

 The set-up varies widely from state to state, and from attorney to attorney.
-But if you find yourself on a homeowners association board, or at odds with one, you need to learn a bit about who to select for the board and how to train yourselves to do a better job.
+But if you find yourself on a homeowners association board, or at odds with one, you need to learn a bit about the selection of the board members and how to train them to do a better job.

 First, we recommend that you choose people who have business experience and financial acumen.
-One or two board members should have construction or housing renovation experience.
+One or two board members should have construction, structural engineering, or housing renovation experience in a setting where they have responsibility for financial details.

-Individuals who have never administered a long-range project may underestimate how much maintenance situations will change over future years and not set aside enough money from the association fees to cover future expenses.
+Individuals who have never administered a long-range project may underestimate how much maintenance situations will change over future years and not set aside enough reserves from the association fees to cover future expenses.

-Then there's the nasty backlash as the monthly HOA fee is raised dramatically, but sometimes the homeowners association board members responsible have long vanished from the scene.
+The result of setting the association fees too low is a nasty backlash when the monthly HOA fee has to be raised dramatically, even though sometimes the homeowners association board members responsible have long vanished from the scene.

 are in the type of development where neighbors are really fussy about